danieltanyi/Ultimate_Java_part1_Fundamentals/README.md

 I have created a branch call control_flow to solve the input validation problem
 # 3. Clean coding
+I have created a branch call clean_coding to refactor the control_flow branch to make it more cleaner
 # 4. Finding and fixing errors
 # 5. Packaging your applications